Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Results and Applications

 \subsection{Serial performance}

-We compare our method with the DT-based and \textit{k}NN-based methods while ensuring exact results.
+We compare our method with the DT-based~\cite{Aurenhammer1991-Voronoi, Yan2009-Remeshing,Yan2013-ClippedVoronoi} and \textit{k}NN-based~\cite{Levy2013-kNNVoronoi} methods while ensuring exact results.
 All these methods are implemented in C++, with the Delaunay triangulation for the DT-based method constructed using the CGAL library~\cite{cgal:eb-22b}.
 For the \textit{k}NN-based method, the nearest neighbors list of each site is enlarged independently if the security radius is not met.

-Fig.~\ref{fig:voronoi-of-different-distributions} shows a group of clipped or restricted Voronoi diagram results on 2D, surface, and 3D domains, with different site distributions, i.e., random sites (top row), uniform sites (middle row), and uniform sites that are partially removed (bottom row).
-The time costs of three methods for generating each result are given in the inset table.
+Fig.~\ref{fig:voronoi-of-different-distributions} presents clipped or restricted Voronoi diagrams on 2D, surface, and 3D domains.
+The rows correspond to different site distributions: white noise (top), blue noise (middle), and blue noise with partial sites removal (bottom).
+The runtimes of three methods for generating each result are given in the inset table.
 It is clear that the efficiency of the \textit{k}NN-based method fluctuates more intensely than the DT-based method and ours.
 When a site dominates points far away from it, the \textit{k}NN-based method has to launch many more clippings to meet the security radius for generating its cell, even though most of the clippings are invalid.
 Thus, it performs even worse than the DT-based method in such cases, see Fig.~\ref{fig:voronoi-of-different-distributions}(c, g, h, i).
-In contrast, our method remains more stable for different site distributions, consumes much less time than the others, regardless of site distributions.
+In contrast, our method remains more stable and consumes much less time than the others across all site distributions.
 Another group of results are given in Fig.~\ref{fig:another-voronoi}, where our method still costs the least.

-The timing curves of three methods against the number of sites are plotted in Fig.~\ref{fig:time-vnb}.
+The runtime curves of three methods against the number of sites are plotted in Fig.~\ref{fig:time-vnb}.
 The tested domains include: a rectangle (2D, $m=1$), two triangular surface meshes (sphere, $m=1.2$K and bunny, $m=60.2$K) and two tetrahedral meshes (ball, $m=1.9$K and fertility, $m=15.6$K).
-The site distributions correspond to random (top) and uniform (bottom) configurations, respectively.
+The site distributions correspond to white noise (top) and blue noise (bottom), respectively.
 With increasing numbers of sites, the computational cost of Delaunay triangulation construction in the DT-based method grows significantly, resulting in the lowest efficiency in most cases.
-The \textit{k}NN-based method performs the worst in 3D cases with random sites, while our method achieves the highest efficiency across all cases.
+The \textit{k}NN-based method performs the worst in the 3D case with white noise, while our method achieves the highest efficiency across all cases.